reyphia/brute/README.md

 # Brute

-**Remote Password-Recovery Orchestration Platform**
+**Remote password-recovery orchestration platform**

-Brute is a web-controlled password-recovery system for authorized security testing, password recovery, CTFs, and isolated research environments.
+Brute is a web-controlled system for running password-recovery workloads on a local GPU worker.

-The system separates the **remote control plane** from the **local GPU workload**: tasks are created through a web interface, stored in Firestore, and executed by a Python worker on a dedicated Windows machine running Hashcat.
+The web application is used to create and monitor jobs.
+A Python worker running on a Windows machine pulls pending jobs from Firestore and executes them with Hashcat.

-Large dictionaries and rule sets remain on the local worker and are never required to be uploaded through the web interface.
+Dictionaries and Hashcat rules stay on the worker instead of being uploaded to the web application.

+> **Authorized use only.** Use Brute only for systems, credentials, CTFs, or research environments where you have explicit permission to perform password recovery.

 ---